 Table 5 presents the results when equation (1) is estimated at the regional level, a first attempt at matching export destinations with import sources without aggregating across wide geographical divides.
 Observations are at the firm-product-region level.
 Column (1) examines the full panel while Columns (2)-(10) present the results for each regional subgroup.
-For the full sample, I find that a percentage point increase in impratio from destination d is associated with a 0.15 percentage point increase in expratio_p from source region d.
+For the full sample, I find that a percentage point increase in impratio from destination d is associated with a 0.15 percentage point increase in expratiop from source region d.
 The relationship holds for each regional subgroup.
-The estimated coefficients were largest for Non-EU European countries (column 7), Japan and the Koreas (column 3), Oceania (column 9), and Taiwan and Hong Kong (Column 4), with a percentage point increase in impratio from these regions being correlated with a 0.1-0.2 percentage point increase in expratio_p.
-That is, not only does the classification of import partners matter for exporting (e.g.
+The estimated coefficients were largest for Non-EU European countries (column 7), Japan and the Koreas (column 3), Oceania (column 9), and Taiwan and Hong Kong (Column 4), with a percentage point increase in impratio from these regions being correlated with a 0.1-0.2 percentage point increase in expratiop.
+That is, not only does the classification of import partners matter for exporting (e.g. high income partners), but the geographical location itself may also possess some explanatory power.